Sporesirius/YAMS/README.md

 Yet Another Multiboot System
 ===========================

-NOTE: I recommend to use the new project Ventoy [Ventoy](https://github.com/ventoy/Ventoy) .
+NOTE: I recommend to use the new project [Ventoy](https://github.com/ventoy/Ventoy) .
 It has more functions and is better designed.
 Therefore the YAMS project is archived.

 YAMS or Yet Another Multiboot System is a bootable image designed to be used as an All-in-One USB flash drive.
 You can boot Windows, Linux ISOs, EFI files or Tools.